nasa/HyperCP/README.md

 Requires the Anaconda distribution of Python 3.X

-Once Anaconda is installed, HyperInSPACE can be started a number of ways, such as by navigating to the program folder on the command line and using the following command: python Main.py
+HyperInSPACE can be started in several of ways, such as by navigating to the program folder on the command line and using the following command:
+$ python Main.py

 ## Guide